bigfacebear/NoteBook/ComputerNetworks/Ch1_ComputerNetworksAndTheInternet.md

 ### 3. What is a Protocol?

-A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the trans- mission and/or receipt of a message or other event.
+A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.

 ## 2. The Network Edge